jwcarman/axon-demo/README.md

 ### Building the Code

-We will use [Apache Maven](https://maven.apache.org/) to build the code.
+This project uses [Apache Maven](https://maven.apache.org/) to build the code.
 The build uses [Testcontainers](https://www.testcontainers.org/) to start up Docker containers during the build for external resources (the Axon Server).
 The local Docker daemon must be running.
 Once that is in place, you simply run:

 ```text
 mvn clean install